zainlinux1989/Smart_Tool/README.md

-Smart tool is system utitlity software to remove
+Smart tool is system utitlity software to
   1. Find and remove duplicate files
   2. Verify files using various checksum